treeverse/lakeFS/docs/deploy/aws.md

    ```
    **Note:** it is preferable to run the binary as a service using systemd or your operating system's facilities.

+*Note: In the event of an AZ failure where the lakeFS EC2 is deployed, to restore availability, [follow the AWS instructions](https://aws.amazon.com/premiumsupport/knowledge-center/move-ec2-instance/) to re-deploy the lakeFS binary on an EC2 instance in another Availability Zone.*

 ### On ECS
 To support container-based environments like AWS ECS, lakeFS can be configured using environment variables.
 Here is a `docker run`
 command to demonstrate starting lakeFS using Docker: